isotaan/growler-radio/README.md

 ### FAQ:

-**Q.** Isn't this a lot of work?
+**Q.** Isn't this a lot of work to setup?
+Why isn't this more user-friendly?

-**A.** Yes.
-Yes it is.
-My code is spaghetti.
+**A.** My code is spaghetti.
 Until I get things cleaned up, it's going to require a lot of manual effort to setup GR-MusicLibrary.lua.
 Fortunately, you only need to set it up once.